AnetaSta22/arvados/sdk/R/README.md

 #### Create new file in a collection (returns a vector of one or more ArvadosFile objects):

+Once you have a `Collection object`, call the collection$create method with a file path to create file in a given directory.

 ```r
 mainFile <- collection$create("cpp/src/main.cpp")[[1]]
 fileList <- collection$create(c("cpp/src/main.cpp", "cpp/src/util.h"))
 ```

 #### Delete file from a collection:

+Once you have a `Collection object`, call the collection$remove method with a file path to remove that file or directory from the collection.

 ```r
 collection$remove("location/to/my/file.cpp")